navidebra/Asian-Basketball-Analysis/README.md

-This Notebook covers the process of refining, analyze, and visualizations FIBA international events data using Numpy, Pandas and matplotlib for illustration purposes.
+This Notebook covers the process of refining, analyze, and visualizations of FIBA international events data using Numpy, Pandas and matplotlib for illustration purposes.

 This structure can only be used for FIBA international events, collected from the official website avaiable publicly.
 The teams game by game data needs to be collected and aggregated in one excel file for the program to use.